 Editor’s Note:In honor of President’s Day and the ties between presidents and baseball, we take a look back at a column from last year about the history of the Presidential first pitch.

-Today is President’s Day, or Washington’s birthday as it is also known, which was set aside as a way to honor the first person who held that job .
+Today is President’s Day, or Washington’s birthday as it is also known here in the United States of America.

-The holiday was first thought of as a way to recognize the two presidents with birthdays in February, Abraham Lincoln and George Washington, but it has grown to include a time to honor all of the people, who have served in the nation’s highest office.
+While originally the holiday was thought of as a way to recognize the two presidents with birthdays in February, Abraham Lincoln and George Washington, President’s Day has grown to include a time to honor all of the men, and most likely someday the women, who have served in the nation’s highest office.

 Through the years President’s Day has also become a time to buy furniture, appliances and cars at unheard of savings as many companies have sought to capitalize on the fact that many people have the day off of work.

 While the founding fathers wanted us to enjoy various freedoms, I doubt they had no interest financing on washers and dryers in mind when they spoke of “self-evident truths.”
 Then again maybe they did.

 So, for our purposes let us not focus on the retail aspects of the holiday.
 Instead let us try to focus on the office of the President and what that entails.

 To date, 44 men have served as President of the United States.
 The 45th President of the United States will be elected next year.